mishbahr/django-connected/README.rst

 Packages using ``django-connected``
 -----------------------------------
+* https://github.com/mishbahr/djangocms-disqus - Disqus intergration for your django-cms powered site with options for Single Sign-On (SSO), lazy loading, analytics and more.
 * https://github.com/mishbahr/djangocms-twitter2 — The easiest way to display tweets for your ``django-cms`` powered site, using the latest Twitter 1.1 API.
 It's a great option for embedding tweets on your site without third-party widgets.
 * https://github.com/mishbahr/djangocms-instagram — A simple but versatile Instagram plugin for your django-cms powered sites.